Hale, Greater Manchester

-Hale is a village and electoral ward within the Metropolitan Borough of Trafford, in Greater Manchester, England.
-It lies within the historic county boundaries of Cheshire, and became part of Greater Manchester in 1974.
-It lies about 9 mi southwest of the city of Manchester, and is contiguous with the southeast of Altrincham.
-The population of the built up area as defined by the Office for National Statistics at the 2021 census was 16,715.
+Hale is a village and electoral ward in the Metropolitan Borough of Trafford, Greater Manchester, England, within the historic county boundaries of Cheshire.
+It lies 9 mi southwest of Manchester, southeast of Altrincham.
+The population at the 2021 census was 16,715.

 History

 The toponym "Hale" derives from the Old English halh, meaning a nook or shelter, as supported by the surrounding area that has natural features that provide shelter.
 The name Hale occurs in a number of places throughout Britain.

 The oldest record of Hale is in the Domesday Book of 1086.
 However, what little evidence there is – in the form of etymology and a few surviving records of events in the area – points to Saxons settling the area in the 7th century.
 The Domesday Book records that in the reign of Edward the Confessor in the mid-11th century a Saxon thegn, Ælfward, held the manor of Hale, and after the Norman Conquest of England his lands were held by the Norman Hamon de Massey who also gained Dunham and Bowdon.
 The Massey family remained barons of this area until the mid-14th century, due to the extinction of the Massey line.
 A this time Hale was divided between the Booths of Dunham – the family that became the Earls of Stamford – and two other owners.
 Throughout this period the area around Hale was mainly agricultural.

 Hale expanded and prospered over throughout the Middle Ages to the extent that by the middle of the 15th century a tithe barn had been established in Hale Barns – the value of the tithe taken from Hale was more than double that of any other township in the Bowdon parish.
 The growth of Hale resulted in the establishment of Hale Barns as a separate settlement to the east.
 Previously Hale Barns had merely been an isolated extension of the main settlement of Hale, but the first explicit reference to the village of Hale Barns is in documentation from 1616.

 The Cheshire Midland Railway (later the Cheshire Lines Committee) opened from Altrincham to Knutsford on 22 May 1862 with a station in Hale named Peel Causeway.
 It was the arrival of the railway in Hale in the mid-19th century that prompted the change from an agricultural village to a commuter area for middle class merchants working in the city.
 The station was renamed Hale in 1902.